This post discusses alcohol addiction and suicide and may be triggering to some readers.

-But after being assaulted on four separate occasions in the space of one year, her relationship with alcohol soon changed dramatically.
+But after being assaulted on four separate occasions in the space of one year, it soon changed dramatically.

-“When I speak about the period of my life where there were multiple sexual assaults, my relationship with alcohol changed dramatically after that because I was very young, very naive, very isolated and it just shook my foundations to my core.
-It destroyed my sense of self and my sense of self worth,” she continued.
+"When I speak about the period of my life where there were multiple sexual assaults, my relationship with alcohol changed dramatically after that because I was very young, very naive, very isolated and it just shook my foundations to my core.
+It destroyed my sense of self and my sense of self-worth."